1 Realize the right situation

 # 6 Become Lucky Luke

 Lucky Luke could pull his revolver faster than his own shadow.
 For a good volley, you have to be at least as fast as Lucky Luke – when it comes to turning your upper body slightly.
 It’s a short, fast movement.
 But an important one.
 Depending on whether you play a forehand or backhand volley, you have to turn in the upper body briefly in the right direction.
+Keeping your momentum and body weight forward will also allow you to hit your best volley.

 # 7 Use your shield